isabella232/500apps-public-gtm-convertpath/README.md

 1. In the Google Tag Manager Home, click on the New Tag tile.

-2. Click on the Tag Configuration tile and search for our community template 'ConvertPath by 500apps (Smart Website Popups)' in the 'Community Template Gallery'.
+2. Click on the Tag Configuration tile and search for our community template '500apps ConvertPath (Smart Website Popups)' in the 'Community Template Gallery'.

 3. Click on ‘Add to workspace’ to select the template and add it to your workspace